Health Policies & Requirements

 - if applicable to my child, I will provide the required Epi-Pen twin pack for my child to carry at all times;

 - if applicable, I will provide two (2) of any inhaled medications (such as an inhaler and/or nebulizer medication), as required, to the Health Center at the start of the school year and/or during the school year if/when my child is prescribed such medication(s) so that one can be given to my child and the other can remain in the Health Center as a back-up;

-- if my child takes prescription medication at any time during the school year and my child misses picking up his/her medication, the Health Center staff may send an email reminder to my child, with a copy to the dorm parent, advisor, counselor (if assigned), Dean of Students, Associate Head of School, and parent/guardian, depending on the type of medication;
+- if my child takes prescription medication at any time during the school year and my child misses picking up his/her medication, the Health Center staff may send an email reminder to my child, with a copy to the dorm parent, advisor, counselors, Dean of Students, Associate Head of School, Director of Academic Support, and parent/guardian;

 - the Health Center will dispose of expired medications; and